NCBI-Hackathons/PuRSSE/README.md

 # Process

 Get PubMed Data
 - Download XML from NLM FTP.
 Approx 200GB.
 Benefits: all the data all the time.
-Negitives: out of date fast, requires a lot of space
+Negitives: with addition of new publications the list becomes out of date quickly, requires a lot of memory
 - API.
 Slow.
 Doesn't require server space.
 Can't get everything.
 - Pubrunner
 - EDirect Local Data Cache

 Extract useful metadata from XML
+- Metadata was extracted from PubMed XML files using python's lmxl model.
+The following features were extracted:
+  - PMIDs
+  - Title
   - Abstract Text
-- Title
   - MeSH Major Headings
   - MeSH Subheadings
   - Keywords
-- PMIDs
+- The title and abstract are concatanted together, this is for older PubMed records with no abstract, and then are cleaned for   processing.
+The cleaning process includes tokenizing, lowercasing, stemming and the removal of stop words.
+** Note: full text was not included in this extraction. **

 Topic Modeling on Title and Abstract
 - TF-IDF